-Buyers Can Work With an Agent at No Charge
+Buyers Can Work With an Agent at No Additional Cost

 Sellers pay your real estate agent’s commission in most transactions.
-That means buyers pay nothing out of pocket for an agent’s expertise and service.
+That means buyers pay no additional cost out of pocket for an agent’s expertise and service.
 Agents can help you quickly locate potential properties and expertly negotiate the terms of your purchase contract.